 What is Antisemitism?

-The existence of the State of Israel permits antisemitism to assume a political form, safe from challenge as intolerance or racism.
-So we hear “I have nothing against Jews, but I don’t like Israel”
+The existence of the Jewish State of Israel permits antisemitism to assume a ‘safe’ political form.
+In other words, criticism of Israel similar to that leveled against any other country is not regarded as antisemitic.
+So we hear “I have nothing against Jews, but I don’t like Israel”.

 Given the long history of antisemitism we might ask; “Why have the Jews suffered so much over the centuries?”
 The answer is found in the Jewish scriptures themselves.
 In the book of Deuteronomy, God warned the ancient people of Israel what would happen to them of they rejected His laws and went after other gods: